magento/devdocs/guides/v2.2/release-notes/pre-release/install.md

 </table>

-Install Magento 2.2.0 CE Release Candidate Alpha

-1) Get GitHub authentication keys.

-2) Clone the repository you need.

-3)

-### Get GitHub authentication keys
+### Step 1:  Get GitHub authentication keys

-### Clone the Magento GitHub repository
+### Step 2: Clone the Magento GitHub repository

-This section discusses how to get current code by cloning the Magento GitHub’s Alpha branch.
+This section discusses how to get current code by cloning the Magento GitHub’s Release Candidate 1 branch.

 You can clone the Magento 2 GitHub repository using either SSH or HTTPS protocols: